kkevinkko/data-structures/lab/lab19/README.md

     did an Integer.parse on it.
 Lol.
     * This results in a slower Hash.
 By right, the Base 3 hash is supposed to perform faster than the String one.

+## Activity 2: Memoization with Hash Tables for Fibonacci
+* Main problem was setting the variable to static, so that fib call can keep track of class's map